89rat/pqshield-api/PRODUCTION_DEPLOYMENT_SUMMARY.md

-# PQShield API - Production Deployment Summary
+# PQ359 API - Production Deployment Summary

 ## 🚀 **MISSION ACCOMPLISHED: Real Functional Security Platform Deployed**

-The PQShield API has been successfully transformed from a demo/visualization system into a **real, functional quantum-resistant security platform** with actual threat detection capabilities, real-time processing, and production-ready features.
+The PQ359 API has been successfully transformed from a demo/visualization system into a **real, functional quantum-resistant security platform** with actual threat detection capabilities, real-time processing, and production-ready features.

 ---